maticnetwork/launch/docker/README.md

 ```

 NOTE: Start bor service only when heimdall is fully synced
-NOTE: Replace the host volumes in docker-compose file accordingly
+NOTE: Replace the host volumes in docker-compose file accordingly with snapshots and scripts

 For setting up full node using snapshots:
 ```